-Toxic Mother-In-Law 2: Five Years Later
+Toxic Mother-In-Law: 5 Years Later

-When I first wrote "10 Signs You Have a Toxic Mother-In-Law," I was happily married to the man I could see spending the rest of my life with.
+When I wrote "10 Signs You Have a Toxic Mother-In-Law," I was happily married to the man I could see spending the rest of my life with.
 But our domestic bliss was tainted by his mother's disapproval of me, and her constant passive-aggressive attacks.
 Her negativity was seeping through every aspect of my life, and there was no escape from it.
 Sometimes I even wondered if it was all worth it.

 Five years later I reflect on how the relationship with my MIL changed.